DhyanMoradiya/DhyanMoradiya/README.md

 Here are some ideas to get you started:

-- 🔭 I’m working as Web developer and contrinute in webdevelopment with ASP.NET core, Angular Js and PHP
+- 🔭 I’m working as a Web developer and contribute to web development with ASP.NET core, Angular JS and PHP
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...